 This layer is part of the gussets for the tongue which goes all the way around the toe, but I think PUMA could have gone with a semi-gusseted design, lost some weight and made this shoe even more breathable than it already is.

 There’s a nice reflective element on the heel of the Deviate Nitro which is great for night running, but not a ton of other visibility-enhancing features.

 Beware in cold weather!
 This shoe saw significant stiffening in our freezer test to the point of it becoming almost useless.
 It was already a stiff shoe with its carbon plate.

-At 62.8N on our room temperature flex text it’s just .1N behind our stiffest shoe tested to date (Asics Metaspeed Sky) and almost double the average shoe at 32.2N.
+At 62.8N on our room temperature flex test it’s just .1N behind our stiffest shoe tested to date (ASICS Metaspeed Sky) and almost double the average shoe at 32.2N.

 After an hour in the freezer this shoe significantly hardened (yes I say hardened not stiffened intentionally).
 Where the Metaspeed stiffened to 76.1N (21.12% change), the Deviate Nitro was an outstanding 95.9N (52.67% stiffer) making it the stiffest shoe we’ve ever seen.
 It literally felt like a brick of ice.

 Overall, I’m pretty impressed with the PUMA Deviate Nitro.
 This is PUMA’s re-emergence into the performance running world and I think they have a promising future.